 In the fall of 1946, American farmers in the Klamath Basin, a region spanning the state border between Oregon and California, faced an unusual and threatening calamity—an invasion of wild ducks and geese.
 Just as farmers were picking their harvest, thousands of birds descended onto their grain fields like locusts, gobbling up barley and wheat.
 The farmers didn’t know why the birds were suddenly so hungry, but they were inclined to shoot them right there in the field.
 Of course, the farmers couldn’t do that.
-The feathery trespassers were protected by the Migratory Bird Treaty Act (MBTA).
+The feathery trespassers were protected by the Migratory Bird Treaty Act of 1918 (MBTA).

 So the farmers called the U.S. Fish and Wildlife Service to investigate the avian invasion.
 The explanation for the birds’ behavior came down to habitat.
 In the four decades leading up to this episode, the U.S. Bureau of Reclamation had drained most of the wetlands in the Klamath Basin, and converted parts of the lakebeds into homesteads for World War I and World War II veterans.
 But the basin also lay in the flight path of the migratory birds that used to feed in the marshes, which were now mostly gone.
 The few remaining wetlands located within two wildlife refuges in the area no longer provided enough food for the mallards and pintails.
 So the birds turned to the grain fields, which were now plentiful, thanks to farming efforts.
 The U.S. Fish and Wildlife Service used smoke grenades, searchlights, and even small airplanes to shoo the waterfowl back into the refuges—and keep them there until the harvest was over.